 Women Wearing Denim Blue JeansAdding decorative trim to pocket openings that matched the lining exposed on plaid cuffs was an extra bit of fun 50s fashion, too.

 Teenagers developed their own style with pants that differed from their mother’s.
 Teens, of course, might have rebelled and worn jeans out with friends on a Saturday afternoon, but never to school.
 They also liked to wear jeans a little tighter.
-The classic outfit was jeans with a white or plaid blouse, thick white bobby socks, and a pair of loafers.

 Extra loose pants in the early years and extra slim pants worn with ballet flats, short cropped hair, and very baggy “Sloppy Joe” sweaters in the later years created a bohemian artist look.

-Learn more about the history of blue jeans here.
+Learn more about the history of vintage blue jeans here.

 1950s Western Pants